adrhill/BrowserMacros.jl/README.md

 A collection of Julia macros to access your browser from the comfort of your REPL.

+⚠️ This package is in early development, so there might be lots of edge-cases to iron out. ⚠️

 ## Examples
 ### GitHub tools
 The macro `@wwwhich` (world-wide-`which`) followed by a method call will open a new GitHub tab in your browser, showing the exact line of code that is run: